Layr-Labs/eigenlayer-contracts/docs/middleware/IndexRegistry.md

 Note that the contract does not check that the quorums that the operator is being deregistered from are a subset of the quorums the operator is registered for, that logic is expected to be done in the RegistryCoordinator.

-## Integrations
+## Upstream Dependencies

-Offchain node software makes eth_calls to the BLSOperatorStateRetriever that loop through the global ordered list of to retrieve ordered information about the active operator set for the AVS.
+The [BLSOperatorStateRetriever](./BLSOperatorStateRetriever.md) uses the globally ordered list of all operators every registered for the AVS to serve information about the active operator set for the AVS to offchain nodes.